MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 Here, $$I_1\left(\vartheta_1\right) = \langle \ln\:p(\vartheta\mid m) + \ln(y\mid \vartheta,m)\rangle_{q(\vartheta_2)}$$ is termed the "variational energy" of $$\vartheta_1$$ (it derives from the above mean-field approximation).
 Typically, any [optimization](https://en.wikipedia.org/wiki/Mathematical_optimization) scheme can be used to find the first-order moments of the marginal densities (VBA uses a modified [Gauss-Newton](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm) scheme).
 The second-order moments are then obtained by evaluating the local curvature of variational energies.
 Taken together, mean-field and Laplace approximations are known as the **variational-Laplace approach** to approximate Bayesian inference ([Friston et al. 2007](https://www.ncbi.nlm.nih.gov/pubmed/17055746)).

 ![]({{ site.baseurl }}/images/wiki/VBA/vb1.jpg)
->Here, the bidimensional landscape is the (unknown) true joint posterior distribution over both model parameters.
-The mean-field approximation essentially summarizes this landscape in terms of the product of the their respective marginal distributions (cf. black plain lines).
-Under the laplace approximation, these marginal distributions further simplify into Gaussian densities (cf. red dotted lines).
+>In this mock example, the bidimensional landscape is the (unknown) true joint posterior distribution over both model parameters.
+The mean-field approximation essentially summarizes this landscape in terms of the product of the respective marginal distributions (cf. black plain lines).
+Under the Laplace approximation, these marginal distributions further simplify into Gaussian densities (cf. red dotted lines).

 The statistical properties of the variational-Laplace approach (e.g., in terms of the quality of the ensuing approximation), for the class of models considered in VBA, were first described in [Daunizeau et al. (2009)](http://www.sciencedirect.com/science/article/pii/S0167278909002425).
 Additional mathematical details regarding the variational-Laplace approach can be found in [this technical note](https://arxiv.org/abs/1703.02089)